-To support our members and the public to take responsibility for their own well-being by empowering them to make informed decisions, protecting their right to informed consent and preserving their ability to access safe and effective health care options; plus, to work to raise awareness of environmental issues that impact Canadians’ health and wellness.
+To support our members and the public in their responsibility for their own well-being by empowering them to make informed decisions, protecting their right to informed consent and preserving their ability to access safe and effective health care options; plus, to work to raise awareness of environmental issues that impact Canadians’ health and wellness.

 - The conviction that the human potential for moral, physical, and mental growth is the capacity to achieve a level of health beyond the absence of disease.

-- The understanding the health is ultimately the responsibility of the individual.
+- The understanding that health is ultimately the responsibility of the individual.

 What does HANS do?